-Rebecca Campbell is a writer, creative, artist, celebrated spiritual teacher and the bestselling Hay House author (Light Is The New Black, Rise Sister Rise and the Work Your Light Oracle) and creator of the Rise Sister Rise Sisterhood Membership.
-Rebecca teaches internationally encouraging people to spend more time with their soul.
+Rebecca Campbell is a writer, creative, artist and the bestselling Hay House author (Light Is The New Black, Rise Sister Rise and the Work Your Light Oracle) and creator of the Rise Sister Rise Sisterhood Membership.
+Rebecca leads heart based workshops internationally encouraging people to spend more time with their soul.

 Featured in Vogue, Stylist, Red, Cleo and the Style column of the Sunday Times, Rebecca has also been awarded ‘Best Emerging Voice’ by Kindred Spirit, ‘Promising New Talent’ by the Mind Body Spirit Festival and ‘Top 100 Women of Spirit’ by the Brahama Kumaris.

 Rebecca experienced her first awakening as a young teenager and has been studying the intuitive mystic arts ever since.
 When she was 18 she answered an inner call to go on a solo pilgrimage to initiate herself in the sacred sites of the U.K. and Ireland.
 She has since traveled many of the world’s ancient sites and leads sacred retreats through her Rise Sister Rise Sisterhood.

 Through her work, Rebecca guides us to connect to the Inner Temple within.
 Rebecca’s training and work is connected to paths and lineages such as Bhakti Yoga, Mother God, Avalonian and Magdalene Priestess Paths, and Shamanism.
 Her work is activating and initiatory.